-- 1. How many degrees of latitude are there in the Northern Hemisphere? - 2.
-How many are there in the Southern Hemisphere? - 3.
-How many degrees of longitude are there in the Western Hemisphere? - 4.
-How many degrees of longitude are there in the Eastern Hemisphere? - 5.
-Find one country located in both - a. the Northern and Western Hemispheres - b. the Northern and Eastern Hemispheres - c. the Southern and Western Hemispheres
+- 1. How many degrees of latitude are there in the Northern Hemisphere?

+- 2. How many are there in the Southern Hemisphere?

+- 3. How many degrees of longitude are there in the Western Hemisphere?

+- 4. How many degrees of longitude are there in the Eastern Hemisphere?

+- 5. Find one country both located in:

+- a.
+Northern and Western Hemispheres

+- b.
+Northern and Eastern Hemispheres

+- c.
+Southern and Western Hemispheres

+- d.
+Southern and Eastern Hemispheres

-- 6. Find two countries that are divided between the Northern and Southern Hemispheres. - Find two countries that are divided between the Eastern and Western Hemispheres. - 8.
-Find the latitude and longitude of the place where you were born. - 9.
-Find the latitude and longitude of the following places: - a.
-Bangkok (Thailand) - b.
+- 6. Find two countries that are divided between the Northern and Southern Hemispheres.

+- 7. Find two countries that are divided between the Eastern and Western Hemispheres.

+- Find the latitude and longitude 'address' of the place where you were born.

+- 9. Find the latitude and longitude of the following places:

+- a.
+Bangkok (Thailand)

+- b.
 Cairo (Egypt)

+- c.
+Sao Paulo (Brazil)

+- d.
+Mexico City (Mexico)

+- e.
+St. Petersburg (Russia)

+- f.
+Wellington (New Zealand)